Get to Know Yourself: The ‘Wonder Why Why’ Method

 - Well anyone half blind can see that with my income and the high costs of living, I cannot maintain my deserved lifestyle.
 I tried hard not to but I ended up having to get a loan and then rack up my credit card too. (starting to feel sorry and victimised, a bit of anxiety and shaking is around …)

-- Why do I have to maintain this so called “deserved” lifestyle anyway?
+- Why do I have to maintain this so-called “deserved” lifestyle anyway?
 Why can’t I live within my means?

 - I don’t know, but it feels like my self-esteem is at stake here.
 Well, I must keep my circle of friends, to belong, to socialise.
 No kidding, to do that I must maintain this lifestyle, mustn’t I?
 (Doubts arise and cracks appear in your solid belief about your “deserved” lifestyle.
 You feel some spaciousness inside, a hint of relaxation and joy is here.
 You like it very much and want to hold on to it.
-The space is closed and joy is gone)
+Space is closed and joy is gone)

 - Why did I enjoy my moment of doubt?
 Why did I lose the joyful space?
 (You feel a kind of deep anxiety; it feels like a lost child who is separated from his parents in a crowd.
 You quickly shore yourself up and dismiss the doubt, the pain feels too much to bear)